Arrest of Pharmacist in China Highlights Risk of Tainted Vaccines

 Chinese media have not announced and prosecutions of the officials who bought the tainted supply off her.

-In September 2015, in a separate case not believed to be connected to Ms. Sun, stories of children getting sick and suffering high fever after being vaccinated were reported in Henan Province.
+In September 2015, in a separate case not believed to be connected to Ms. Pang, stories of children getting sick and suffering high fever after being vaccinated were reported in Henan Province.
 Over 350 children had been vaccinated with products that were six months past their expiration date, it was later determined.
 Two children eventually died, according to state-run Yangcheng Evening News.

 Even dogs in China appear to have fallen victim to bad vaccines, according to unconfirmed reports on Chinese social media.